Guided Walking Groups

 Walk This Way

 Walk this way are Stockton-on-Tees Borough Council’s guided walks.
-Enjoy the fresh air, sights and sounds of your local area with a fully qualified walk leader.
+Enjoy your local area’s fresh air, sights and sounds with a fully qualified walk leader.

 Wynard Woodland Park

 Every first and third Wednesday of every month at 10 am.
-Meeting point is on the platform outside the Station House Team Room.
-The walk will take between 30-90 minutes depending on ability of the group.
+The meeting point is on the platform outside the Station House Team Room.
+The walk will take between 30-90 minutes depending on the ability of the group.

 Here’s a video showing what the walk is like: https://www.youtube.com/watch?v=9-eOJmLmQSc